Sharp exponential localization for solutions of the Perturbed Dirac Equation: Abstract

-We determine the fastest possible rate of exponential decay at infinity for eigenfunctions of the Dirac operator $\D_n + \V$, being $\D_n$ the massless Dirac operator in dimensions $n=2,3$ and $\V$ a matrix-valued perturbation such that $\abs{\V(x)} \sim \abs{x}^{-\epsilon}$ at infinity, for $\epsilon < 1$.
-Moreover, we provide explicit examples of solutions that have the prescripted decay, in presence of a potential with the related behaviour at infinity, proving that our results are sharp.
-This work is a result of \emph{unique continuation from infinity}.
+being $\D_n$ the massless Dirac operator in dimension $n\geq 2$ and $\V$ a (possibly non-Hermitian) matrix-valued perturbation such that $\abs{\V(x)} \sim \abs{x}^{-\epsilon}$ at infinity, for $-\infty < \epsilon < 1$.
+Moreover, we show that our results are sharp for $n =2,3$, providing explicit examples of solutions that have the prescripted decay, in presence of a potential with the related behaviour at infinity.